 On this page:

-- Review of TCE prior to the Lautenberg Act
+- Review of TCE Prior to Amended TSCA

-Prior to the Lautenberg Act, EPA began the review of TCE and published the following information.
+Prior to the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA completed a risk assessment for TCE and published the following information: